designstem/projects/spirals/index.md

     :step="1"
 />

-The most usual case of an Archimedian spiral is that when the spiral shape begins from the beginning of the axes x and y.
-In such a case α=0.
+The most usual case of an Archimedian spiral is that when the spiral shape begins from the beginning of the axes x and y in such a case α=0.

 -